 Drop the charges against political cartoonist Zunar

-Update 10/08/16: Zunar's case has been set for hearing in Kuala Lumpur High Court on 8 September 2016 in an effort to challenge the constitutionality of the Sedition Act 1948.
+Update 13/09/16: Zunar's case is before the Kuala Lumpur High Court, challenging the constitutionality of the Sedition Act 1948.
 Please keep calling for all charges to be dropped against Zunar.

 Zulkiflee Anwar Ulhaque, also known as "Zunar", is facing nine simultaneous charges over his tweets on 10 February criticizing the judiciary.